mkdoc/mkql/README.md

 See the [:nth-child docs (@mdn)](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child) for more information.

-The `:not` selector is also implemented:
+The negation pseudo-class `:not` is also implemented:

 ```css
 p:not(:first-child)